ietf-wg-cellar/matroska-specification/notes.md

 is greater than `V`.

 A reading application
-supporting at least Matroska version `V` reading a file whose `DocTypeReadVersion` field is equal to or lower than `V` **MUST** skip Matroska/EBML `Elements` it encounters but does not know about if that unknown element fits into the size constraints set by the current `Parent Element`.
+supporting at least Matroska version `V` and reading a file whose `DocTypeReadVersion` field is equal to or lower than `V` **MUST** skip Matroska/EBML `Elements` it encounters but does not know about if that unknown element fits into the size constraints set by the current `Parent Element`.